-But what took me by surprise in seeing The Haunting again after so long was how it never felt in the least bit dated, and how the overall intelligent approach to the material struck me as almost startlingly rare.
+But what took me by surprise in seeing The Haunting again after so long is how it never felt in the least bit dated, and how the overall intelligent approach to the material struck me as almost startlingly atypical for the genre.
 It reminded me of what I love in Polanski thrillers and typifies the best in the films of Val Lewton (Cat People, The Seventh Victim).

 |"There won't be anyone around if you need help.
 We couldn't hear you...in the night.
 No one could...in the dark...."|